Elmiron and Pigmentary Maculopathy: Understanding the Link

-The exact mechanism by which Elmiron causes pigmentary maculopathy remains unclear, but cumulative dose appears to be a risk factor (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
-A 21-year real-world analysis of FAERS data confirmed safety signals for pentosan polysulfate with a distinct long-latency risk profile, most critically vision-threatening maculopathy (https://pubmed.ncbi.nlm.nih.gov/41657558/).
-The median onset time for maculopathy was 1,715 days (approximately 4.7 years), with a Weibull model (β = 0.62) indicating a decreasing hazard rate over time, meaning the risk does not increase exponentially but remains elevated over long-term use (https://pubmed.ncbi.nlm.nih.gov/41657558/).
+The exact mechanism by which Elmiron causes pigmentary maculopathy is not fully established.
+The prescribing information states that the etiology is unclear, though cumulative dose appears to be a risk factor (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
+A 21-year real-world analysis of FAERS data found that safety signals for pentosan polysulfate show a distinct long-latency risk profile, most critically vision-threatening maculopathy (https://pubmed.ncbi.nlm.nih.gov/41657558/).
+The analysis reported a median onset time of 1,715 days (approximately 4.7 years) for maculopathy, with a decreasing hazard rate over time, as indicated by a Weibull model beta of 0.62 (https://pubmed.ncbi.nlm.nih.gov/41657558/).
 The majority of reported cases (68.1%) were classified as serious adverse events (https://pubmed.ncbi.nlm.nih.gov/41657558/).
-Gender-specific analysis revealed maculopathy signals prominently among females, while males exhibited distinct associations with gastrointestinal and urinary adverse events (https://pubmed.ncbi.nlm.nih.gov/41657558/).
-The reporting frequency and strongest signals were overwhelmingly concentrated in the 'Eye Disorders' system organ class, with pigmentary maculopathy demonstrating an exceptionally high reporting odds ratio (https://pubmed.ncbi.nlm.nih.gov/41657558/).
+Gender-specific analysis revealed that maculopathy signals were prominently observed among females, while males exhibited distinct associations with gastrointestinal and urinary adverse events (https://pubmed.ncbi.nlm.nih.gov/41657558/).
+Significant non-ocular signals, including depression and anxiety, were also identified (https://pubmed.ncbi.nlm.nih.gov/41657558/).

 Important Notice